 The delivery of high speed rail is some way off and in the meantime a great deal of business travel will be done via regular rail services.
-Throughout the recession the only mode of business travel that continued to grow was rail.

 Business travellers’ priorities for the redevelopment of major rail stations concerned the importance of stations as a working environment and the need to ensure work space, power and broadband connectivity.